Assessment

 Without a systematic way to document and track these observations, we're left with an incomplete picture of our students' writing abilities.
 We may remember that a student struggled with transitions in their last essay, but without a clear record of their progress, we can't know if our feedback has made a lasting impact.
 As a result, our students find themselves adrift, lacking the clear direction and support they need to improve.

-It's a shocking reality, but countless English teachers – myself included – admit to relying on their gut instincts when it comes to tracking student writing progress.
 We simply don't have the time to track progress systematically after already writing so much feedback, so we're forced to make judgments about progress based on a vague sense of each student's abilities and perhaps the trend of their overall scores.
 It's a far cry from the data-driven approach we need to truly support and track our students' growth.

 The consequences of this approach can be devastating.
 Students move through grade levels still grappling with the same basic writing challenges they faced years earlier.
 Their progress stagnates, their confidence withers, and they begin to see themselves as "bad writers," unprepared for the demands of academic and professional writing.